By Blaise Jaeger · Updated 24 June 2026

 Can you see manta rays at Manta Point all year?

 Yes.
-Manta rays can be seen at Manta Point throughout the year, with a very high success rate compared to other sites in Bali.
+Manta rays can be seen at Manta Point throughout the year, with a success rate of around 95% — far higher than other sites in Bali.

 Is it better to snorkel or dive at Manta Point?